fazi9228/keyword_bigquery/README.md

 - Increase Lambda memory allocation

 **BigQuery authentication errors:**
-- Verify `GCP_SERVICE_ACCOUNT_JSON` environment variable is set correctly
+- Verify `GCP_SERVICE_ACCOUNT_JSON` environment variable is set correctly (should be a single-line JSON string)
-- Ensure service account has BigQuery permissions
+- Ensure service account has BigQuery Data Editor permissions

 **No new data loaded:**
 - Normal if data already exists in BigQuery